spluttflob/Wave-Radar/README.md

 modified version of each example file.
 The baud rate used to transmit readings from the radar to the ESP32 microcontroller is lowered to 115200 on this version.
 The slower baud rate helps to ensure reliable communications.
+This `main.c` lives in the `Src` folder of the XM125 firmware source tree.

 For those who would rather flash an existing firmware file, a copy of
 `example_detector_distance_low_power_hibernate.bin`